kayabaNerve/serai/coins/grin/README.md

 setting.
 The following idea, which isn't premised on utilization of the Bulletproof, is posited.

-Grin has a circulating supply of ~150m.
+Grin has a circulating supply of ~120m (growing by 30m each year).

-1) Only receive whole Grin amounts.
-This would only leave a 2**28 search space (an 8.6 GB data-set, which could be reused across multisigs).
+1) Only operate over whole Grin amounts.
+This would only leave a 2**32 search space (an 137.6 GB data-set, which could be reused across keys) valid for the next ~139 years.
+While this space could be further limited by setting a max output amount (say 10m), that'd any outputs exceeding that amount unrepresentable.
+That'd set the maximum supply of sriGRIN to that limit, which wouldn't be pleasant.
-2) Perform 16 lookups instead of 1, shrinking the size of the lookup table to 537 MB.
+2) Perform 16 lookups instead of 1, shrinking the size of the lookup table to 8.6 GB.
 Subtracting 1 ..= 16 * H and performing 4 halvings (shifting the
-   amount down) would suffice.
+   amount down) would suffice to accomplish this.

 ## Burns

-At some point, users specify an 'address' to send the underlying GRIN to as they burn their sriGRIN.

-### Serai being Bob

-1) Burns would take the role of Alice, providing `raG, maG, indidivual_fee`.
-2) Serai would create `rb` with a DKG (and possibly `mb`).
-3) Users would publish signatures for all possible combinations of Burns which are actually moved forward with, assuming their own participation.
-This has exponential complexity, mandating a low-amount of outputs per batch.
-4) Serai would note the users who responded in time and issue a signature using a robust signing protocol.
-The users who don't respond in time would be refunded (by inclusion of an `InInstruction` in the `Batch` for the block with the outputs for the other users).

-### Serai being Bob (non-exponential)

-Upon a collection of `Burn` events, Serai can create a transaction with all the outputs needed to fulfill the `Burn`s (one output per `Burn`).
-By logarithmically scheduling the outputs used to fulfill `Burn`s, we can linearly fulfill the `Burn`s at the end *with a total runtime which is logarithmic* (despite a superlinear amount of signing protocols).
+Upon a collection of `Burn` events, each containing `raG, maG, fee`, Serai can create a transaction with one output per `Burn`.
+Each of these outputs will be used as the inputs in the actual transaction transferring coins to the user.

-Once Serai has dedicated outputs for each `Burn`, if the `Burn` event's address is `raG, maG, fee`, then Serai can produce `sb` signatures for its eventual outputs.
-Then, these must be communicated to the user, who has to complete the signature and publish the TX themselves.

-A malicious multisig would be able to steal these outputs by producing a distinct `sb` before the user completes the signature themselves (one complimentary to the malicious attacker's 'Alice').

-### Serai being Alice

-Like the prior protocol, upon a `Burn` event containing `rbG, mbG, fee`, Serai would create outputs which are 1:1 with the necessary `Burn`s.
-Then, Serai would execute a DKG (an O(n^2) operation) to obtain the nonce it'll use to transfer those outputs (`raG`).

-A user would read this nonce and then provide `sb`.

-Serai would execute a robust signing protocol using the nonce from the prior DKG.
+Serai would execute a signing protocol to actually perform the transfer to the user's declared key, producing `rbG, sb`.
+The user must come back and read `rbG, sb` from Serai to then produce `sa` and publish their transaction on-chain.

-If the user doesn't provide `sb` in time, which may happen due to the user going offline or due to censorship *with no way to tell the two apart*, the multisig would trigger a refund for the user in the form of sriGRIN.
-This would be verifiable thanks to its termination.

-If a user is censored, no actual theft could occur without leading to slash.
-Users would be able to retry later (minus the fees lost from the attempted burn).
-If a validator set censors over a long period of time, social consensus would be needed to handle the issue.

-One caveat is the sriGRIN refund may error if Serai's Grin validator set is at capacity and unable to mint further sriGRIN.
-This would need to be handled.
+The Serai validator set MAY produce a distinct `sa` and steal this output.
+Accordingly, when the validator set is retiring and has completed all other actions, the following occurs:

+1) For each unused `sa`, a new transaction transferring the output to the new multisig is created.
+The new multisig is expected to then recreate the `sa` to-be-claimed.
+2) Either the commitment transferring the output to the new multisig or the `raG + rbG` used within the challenge for the original `saG` will appear on-chain.

+The worst a validator set can do is not publish `sa` in a reasonable amount of time, effectively censoring the user.
+If this is called out, a social intervention could occur.

 ## Verifying Burns On-Chain

-We can confirm a `Burn` was completed by checking `mbG + (burnt_amount - fee)H` appears on-chain.
-It'd be the user's requirement to specify a `mbG` with no other intent specified, letting the commitment alone be binding to intent.
+We can confirm a `Burn` was completed by checking a transaction exists such
+that: `input_commitments - output_commitments = maG + (burnt_amount - fee)H`.

+It'd be the user's requirement to specify a `maG` with no other intent specified, letting the commitment alone be binding to intent.
-With the non-exponential-as-Bob scheme proposed for issuing `Burn`s, we can't guarantee a `Burn` to an external party appears on-chain in the first place.
-We'd have to confirm some degree of data-availability for `sb` and then call it a day.

 ## Refunds

-It'd likely be best to not support refunds on error, forcing refunds in the form of sriGRIN.
-If the network's utilization of allocated stake is at capacity however, we'd be unable to mint sriGRIN for refund purposes.
-This forces UIs to check in advance to prevent loss of funds due to errors from being at capacity.

-The other option would be to permanently keep and offer the output for the user to provide a `raG, maG, fee` for at any point in time.
-The issue here is this output, with its associated data, would need to be kept across all multisigs, potentially forever.
+Every transfer to Serai could include `raG, maG, fee`, enabling execution of the above `Burn` protocol upon an on-Serai error.

 ## Summary

-Serai should be able to interactively receive GRIN, verifiably, with:
+Serai would be able to interactively receive GRIN, verifiably, with:

+1) Either a sufficiently performant VMSS scheme/a robust DKG which proves integrity of shares intended for non-participating validators
-1) A way for users to trigger the signing protocol to receive on the Tributary
+2) A way for users to trigger the signing protocol to receive on the Tributary
-2) A way for users to read the results of said signing protocol
+3) A way for users to read the results of said signing protocol

-Serai should be able to interactively send GRIN, verifiably, with:
+Serai would be able to interactively send GRIN, verifiably, with:

-1) A robust signing protocol, incurring a O(n^2) execution cost
-2) A way for users to publish their signature shares onto Serai
+1) A way for users to read the `sa` result of the transfer protocol

 We'd also require a spam proof, such as Tor's recent efforts on PoW.

 ## Questions

-- Is a multiplicative-product based key derivation scheme secure?
-- Are these schemes impacted by Wagner's at all?
-Should users also use a binomial nonce?
 - Grin implemented a MPC Bulletproof in https://github.com/mimblewimble/secp256k1-zkp/pull/24.
 Has this had its cryptography audited?